 1. Seal Cracks & Gaps in Your Home

-Sealing and insulating your home is a great first step to counter low humidity issues in your home.
+Sealing and insulating your home is a great first step to counter low humidity issues.

-Cold air coming from cracks and gaps will affect the cozy environment you have created inside, and you will be forced to crank up your heating.
+Cold air coming from cracks and gaps will affect the cozy environment you have created inside, forcing you to crank up your heating.
 This will result in more dry air circulating in your home.
-To fix this, you should find the air leaks in areas such as doors, windows, exterior walls, and attic and seal them using weatherstripping and caulking.
+To fix this, you should find air leaks in areas such as doors, windows, exterior walls, and the attic and seal them using weatherstripping and caulking.

 2. Automate Your Home Climate

-To maintain ideal humidity levels in your home, consider using smart climate control devices such as smart thermostats or smart AC controllers for mini-split, window, or portable AC.
+To maintain ideal humidity levels in your home, consider using smart climate control devices such as smart thermostats for central HVAC or smart mini-split thermostats for your ductless systems.

-These smart devices have in-built humidity sensors that can monitor and maintain humidity levels in your house.
+These smart devices have built-in humidity sensors that can monitor and maintain the ideal humidity levels in your house.
 In addition, you can view your home humidity levels from anywhere using your phone and make changes on the go.

-Cielo Breez smart controllers have Comfy Mode that lets you set your preferred humidity range.
-When the levels deviate from your set value, it will automatically trigger your unit to achieve your desired setting.
-You can connect your humidifier with a smart controller as long as it comes with an IR remote control.
+Cielo thermostats for mini-splits have Comfy Mode, which lets you set your preferred humidity range.
+When the levels deviate from your set value, your unit will automatically trigger to achieve your desired setting.
+You can also connect your humidifier with a mini-split thermostat as long as it comes with an IR remote control.

 3. Invest in a Humidifier

 In winter, humidity levels drop as cold air holds less moisture than warm air.
-When the air feels cooler, you crank up the heat, which further takes the moisture away.
+When the air feels cooler, you crank up the heat, which further removes moisture.
 Cold, dry air pulls moisture from your skin, mouth, and nose, leaving them itchy and dried out.
-This is a vicious cycle that continues in the cold season.
+This vicious cycle continues in the cold season.

 The best way to handle this issue is to invest in a humidifier.
-You can use a one-room humidifier or go for a whole-house humidifier for dry winter air.
-When you humidify the air, it will also make it easy for you to breathe.
-Moreover, you will save on energy bills as you won’t be increasing the temperature every now and then.
+For dry winter air, you can use a one-room humidifier or a whole-house humidifier.
+Humidifying the air also makes it easy to breathe.
+Moreover, you will save on energy bills as you won’t be increasing the temperature now and then.

 4. Run an Air Purifier